How to claim a mileage deduction

 Tax filing

-TurboTax Self-Employed guides you through every Schedule C vehicle question, compares standard vs actual methods, and handles Form 4562 for depreciation claims.
+TurboTax guides you through every Schedule C vehicle question, compares standard vs actual methods, and handles Form 4562 for depreciation claims.

 FAQ